 My mind screams that I should leave, but my feet take a step forward instead.

-So, it’s framed as the chandelier is hanging low rather than the MC is looking at a low chandelier.
-It pulls movement from everyone else and leaves the I statements for the MC’s actions and thoughts.
+So, it’s framed as the chandelier is hanging low rather than the MC looking at a low chandelier.
+It pulls movement from everything else and leaves the I statements for the MC’s actions and thoughts.

 What books are usually in first person?

 First one that comes to mind is young adult, which is filled with first person.
-Middle grade, picture books, and other children’s genres also use some first person.
+Middle grade, picture books, and other children’s genres also use first person often.
 Younger audiences enjoy connecting with the MCs this way.

-Does this mean that only those genres must be in first person?
+Does this mean that only those genres can be in first person?
 I don’t think so.

 Books break barriers and rules all the time.
 It’s all a part of experimentation and the creative process.